friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\quote_inside_string.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax"""
-       2:
-    -->3: message = 'I don't mind.'
+       3: message = 'I don't mind.'
                                   ^

     I suspect that you were trying to use a quote character inside a string